redis/redis-doc/commands/geohash.md

 @array-reply, specifically:

-The command returns an array where each element is the Geohash corresponding to each member name passed as arguments to the command.
+The command returns an array where each element is the Geohash corresponding to each member name passed as argument to the command.

 @examples